draik/SysAdminTools/drive_health/README.md

 #### EMAIL
 The email sender and recipeint are all that need to be changed.
-Due to the nature of the content sent, be sure to check the spam folder
-for the emails sent.
+Due to the content sent, be sure to check the spam folder for the emails sent.
+The email notification is the same as the output from the tool.

 Required fields to update:
 * sender
 * receiver

 #### TELEGRAM
 Telegram bots are quick and easy to create.
+To ensure notifications are not
+flagged for spamming, the output may be altered or broken into smaller
+messages.
+See samples below for further details.

-Check in with the Botfather
-for assistance; instructions here:
+Check in with the Botfather for bot creation assistance; instructions here:

 https://core.telegram.org/bots